ditjacobs/project_nextflow_microcredential/README.md

 ## Difficulties with the assignment

-Due to frequent problems with the Tier-1 of the University of Antwerp, I continued my work on the BIOMINA server.
+Due to recurring problems with the Tier-1 of the University of Antwerp, I continued my work on the BIOMINA server.
 At which everything went fine.
 However, I wasn't able to check the Docker compatibility due to sudo right restrictions.